yehudav/learning-front-end/README.md

 make sure to build every micro component 5 times from scratch, in order to actually understanding it.

-1. Fixed Sidebar
+1. Fixed Sidebar.
-2. Outline Buttons
+2. Outline Button.
 3. Top Navigation
 4. Login Form in a Menu
 5. Search Bar